tkgaolol/flink-kafka-connector/README.md

 {"name":"abcdefg"}
 ```

-Consume the message from Kafka, which the Flink job will produce
+Consume the message from Kafka, which the Flink job will produce:
 ```
 docker exec -ti kafka kafka-console-consumer --topic demo-outbound --bootstrap-server kafka:9093 --from-beginning
 ```